biocaddie/WG3-MetadataSpecifications/docs/source/first_steps.rst

 *Where* and *How* can the dataset be accessed?
 ----------------------------------------------

 DATS also provides for a comprehensive description of the ways to access a Dataset, including the dataset landing page and/or access URL if available, a description of the type of access (such as download, remote access, remote service, enclave or not available) as well as  any authorization or authetication needed to access the dataset.
-This information can be entered in the *Access* entity, that is part of *DatasetDistribution* as well as the description of a *DataRepository*.
+This information can be entered in the *Access* entity, that is part of *DatasetDistribution* as well as part of the description of a *DataRepository*.